History of autism: Other scientific developments

 "Psychiatric disorders in children with autism spectrum disorders: Prevalence, comorbidity, and associated factors in a population-derived sample" is a well-cited paper published in August 2008.
 Its six authors included the Britons Emily Simonoff (psychiatrist) and Andrew Pickles (biostatistician).
 It found that seventy percent of its autistic sample had at least one other recognised psychiatric condition, and that 41% had two or more.
 The most common comorbid diagnoses were social anxiety disorder (29%), ADHD (28%), and oppositional defiant disorder (28%).

+The Autism Science Foundation was founded in the United States in April 2009, by Americans (and mothers of autistic children) Alison Singer (businessperson) and Karen London.
+Its founders broke away from Autism Speaks due to its focus on funding research into possible links between vaccines and autism.

-The open access scientific journal Molecular Autism was founded in the UK by BioMed Central in 2010.
+The open access scientific journal Molecular Autism was first published in the UK by BioMed Central in December 2010.

+The intense world theory of autism was first published about by husband-and-wife neuroscientists (and parents of an autistic child) Kamila Markram (German-Swiss) and Henry Markram (multinational) in December 2010.
+It posits that autism is the result of fetal brainstem injury at the time of neural tube closure.
+This causes various kinds of hyper-activity in the brain.
+The theory was developed in response to the known autism generating effects of fetal thalidomide and valproate at a particular point in pregnancy.

 In May 2011, American neuroscientist Jared Reser proposed that autistic traits, including increased abilities for spatial intelligence, concentration and memory, could have been naturally selected to enable self-sufficient foraging in a more (although not completely) solitary environment, referred to as the "Solitary Forager Hypothesis".

 A well-cited study published in April 2012 estimated the global prevalence of autism and other PDDs.
 It found that 62 in every 10,000 people likely had ASD.
 The lead author was the French-Canadian psychiatrist and epidemiologist Éric Fombonne.

 The concept of the double empathy problem was first described as such in October 2012 by British psychologist Damian Milton.
 The idea proposes that the interaction issues between autistic and non-autistic people are at least in part because these two types of people think differently from each other, understand other people in their own group, but have difficulty understanding people that think differently.
 This contrasts with the idea that the interaction issues are due to autistic people having lesser social understanding abilities than non-autistic people.

 The Australian government established its national autism research organisation Autism CRC in March 2013.

 The April 2013 paper "Prenatal valproate exposure and risk of autism spectrum disorders and childhood autism" showed that taking the psychiatric drug valproate greatly increased the chance of a woman giving birth to a child with autism.
 Its lead author was Danish neurologist Jakob Christensen.
 The maternal effects of valproate were the subject of public debate in the UK in the 2010s and 2020s.

 Organizations

-The first International Conference on Autism was held in Toronto, Canada, in July 1993.
-It was organised by the Autism Society of America and Autism Society Canada.
-2300 delegates from 47 countries attended.

-In 1999, the Autism Society of America adopted the puzzle ribbon as a sign of autism awareness.

-This period also saw the establishment of various new autism-related organizations:
+This period saw the establishment of various new autism-related organizations: